Welcome to version 3 of the Intershop PayPal Complete Payments Service Connector.

 |---|---|---|---|

-No details | No details besides the order total appear at PayPal. | No | |
+Total amount only | No details besides the order total appear at PayPal. | No | |

 Detailed order data | The connector uses most of the PayPal API.
 Order details appear at PayPal at dedicated places. | Yes | The connector validates the sums using the simplified calculation of the PayPal Orders REST API.
-If a difference is detected, the mode “No Details” is used in order to allow the customers to complete their order and increase the conversion rate. |
+If a difference is detected, the mode “Total amount only” is used in order to allow the customers to complete their order and increase the conversion rate. |

 If a basket changes (pricing, items, shipping) after the initial PayPal approval, a re-initiation flow ensures that PayPal has accurate amounts.